j2joe/Final_Year_Project/README.md

 # Final_Year_Project

-Touch the green button above which is "Code" ----> then click "download zip" ----> after check in your "downloads" folder ----> extract wherever you want ---->
+Touch the green button above, which is "Code" ----> then click "download zip" ----> after check in your "downloads" folder ----> extract wherever you want ---->